very-good-science/data-ethics-club/how-to-guide/README.md

 * [Managing contributions]()

 ### [Facilitating a meeting](./facilitating.md)
-A guide to facilitating a Data Ethics Group meeting.
+A guide to a typical Data Ethics Group meeting, and how you could facilitate it.
 * [Facilitators](./facilitating.md#a-note-on-facilitators)
 * [Before the meeting](./facilitating.md#before-the-meeting)
 * [Meeting structure](./facilitating.md#meeting-structure)